Vin529/NLP_Fake_News_Challenge/README.md

 This repository contains my solution for FNC-1 (Fake News Challenge: http://www.fakenewschallenge.org/).
 The code and report in this repository were submitted as part of the 4th year Natural Language Processing Module to the Computer Science Department at Durham University.
-It was awarded a mark of 88% (2nd highest in the year).
+This work was awarded a mark of 88% (2nd highest in the year).

 # Dataset
 The FNC dataset consists of 49,973 pairs of headlines and article bodies.
 The body text is annotated by the following classes: Agree, Disagree, Discuss, or Unrelated to the headline.